In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 See these screenshots.

-It’s an expired domain which was dropped three times and even redirected in the past.
+It’s an aged domain which was dropped three times and even redirected in the past.
 Cool!

 Because for all you know, there are only two possible cases why dropped domain is being redirected in the past.

 It’s either (1) company changes their domain names, or (2) someone intentionally redirected them to the money site.